Why is a wet and cold nose a sign of health among french bulldogs?

 According to iHeartDogs, Due to the appearance of nasal hyperkeratosis, we can assume a French bulldog’s medical condition.

-According to PetMD, The dryness, also known as nasodigitalis is a sign that the mucous membrane that dogs rely on to release moisturizing secretions, is underperforming.
+According to PetMD, dryness, also known as nasodigitalis is a sign that the mucous membrane that dogs rely on to release moisturizing secretions, is underperforming.
 This can refer to a weak immune system, which could be confirmed after a full examination.

 The healthy appearance of a French Bulldog’s nose means everything is functioning properly.
 Also, the wet surface reacts upon the 300 million olfactory receptors.